 How To Do a Moving Cleaning Just Right (A Detailed Guide)

 Moving house is one of the most stressful things you can do.
-Whether you’re renting and need to get your security deposit back, or selling your home and want to make it spotless for the new owners, leaving your property clean is an important part of the move.
+Whether you’re renting and want your security deposit back, or selling and want the place spotless for the new owners, leaving the property clean is an important part of the move.

-That’s why here at Pro Housekeepers we’ve put together a guide to complete house cleaning that can be used whether you’re moving into or out of a property.
-It’ll help you manage your time during this crucial transition period and give you a list of cleaning chores to follow so nothing gets forgotten.
-A thorough cleaning will ensure you leave your old property in good condition, and a deep clean before you unpack will help you settle comfortably into your new home.
+This guide works whether you’re moving into or out of a property.
+It’ll help you manage your time during the transition and gives you a checklist so nothing gets forgotten.
+A thorough clean leaves your old place in good condition, and a deep clean before you unpack helps you settle comfortably into the new one.
+(If you’d rather hand it off, Pro Housekeepers offers dedicated move-in and move-out cleaning.)

-The best way to approach a full-house deep clean depends on if you’re moving into the home or moving out.
-If you’re moving out, it’s easier to tackle the same chore across the whole house before progressing onto the next.
+The best approach to a full-house deep clean depends on whether you’re moving in or out.
+If you’re moving out, it’s easiest to tackle the same chore across the whole house before moving on to the next.

-Always work from the top-down, moving from the point farthest from the front door and working toward it.
-Clean each room in the same way, starting high and finishing low.
-That way you’re not brushing ceiling fan dust onto an already vacuumed carpet.
+Always work top-down, starting at the point farthest from the front door and working toward it.
+Clean each room the same way — start high, finish low — so you’re not brushing ceiling-fan dust onto an already-vacuumed carpet.

-If you’re cleaning your new home after moving in, start with the fridge.
-It’s easy to clean while empty and then you can store perishables safely when you’re working on unpacking the rest of your belongings.
-Plus after an hour’s cleaning you’ll be glad of a cool, refreshing drink while you take a break.
+If you’re cleaning a new home after moving in, start with the fridge.
+It’s easy to clean while empty, and then you can store perishables safely while you unpack everything else — plus you’ll appreciate a cool drink when you take a break.

-When your home is empty, each room becomes a blank canvas.
-Take advantage of that fact to get it really clean before you unpack your possessions or leave for the last time.
+When your home is empty, each room is a blank canvas.
+Take advantage of that to get it really clean before you unpack or leave for the last time.

 Checklist